Mender blog

 OTA firmware updates are essential for device fleets at scale.
 They provide operational efficiency, robust operation and protect against potential security threats by ensuring that the firmware is upgraded correctly and in a timely manner.
 OTA firmware updates can be performed directly or by proxy from a gateway to a bare metal device.

-Contact us to learn how Mender can help you perform secure and robust OTA firmware updates.
+Contact us to learn how Mender can help you deliver secure and robust OTA firmware updates to your whole device fleet — or sign up for a free trial and try out Mender for yourself.

 How to use over-the-air (OTA) updates & NVIDIA Jetson Microservices